labus-weg/financial-market-analysis/README.md

    - **Anomaly Score Plot**: Shows the anomaly scores assigned by the model, giving insights into how likely a data point is an anomaly.

 ### 3. **Investment Strategy Suggestions**
-   Based on the detected anomalies, the system suggests potential investment strategies (buy, sell, hold) to guide users' decisions.
+   Based on the detected anomalies, the system can be optimised to suggest potential investment strategies (buy, sell, hold) to guide users' decisions.
+Currently, this is not entirely attained but is being considered in its future iteration.

 ### 4. **AI Financial Advisor Chatbot**
    - Offers personalized financial advice based on user input.
    - Powered by OpenAI's GPT model.
+   - Needs further debugging to generate accurate responses.

 ---